riis/parrot/README.md

 ## Setup

-Open up Terminal, cd into your top-level project directory, and run the following command
+Open up Terminal, cd into your top-level project directory, and run the following commands

 ```
+pod repo update
 pod install
 ```